 Mudcube is a palette generator that takes the color wheel to 3D where you can rotate a sphere around to get the perfect colors.
 It comes with 10 harmony presets, 9 vision presets, and 3 quantize presets.
 It also has a selection of themes from a drop-down menu to choose from if you don’t feel like creating one from the scratch.
 You can download your palettes in .AI or .ACO files

-Color by dixon & me is ideal for those who don’t feel like spending too much time playing around with the color wheel and adjusting the colors to perfection manually.
-This tool lets you select the color of your choice from selector while the app does the rest for you.
+This color scheme picker is for those who don’t feel like spending too much time playing around with the color wheel and adjusting the colors to perfection manually.
+This tool lets you select the color of your choice from the selector while the app does the rest for you.